usnistgov/policy-machine-pdp/README.md

     admin:
       # The file path to the policy file used to bootstrap the PDP.
       bootstrap-file-path: "./src/admin-pdp-epp/src/main/resources/policy.json"
-      # The user bootstrapping the policy.
-      bootstrap-user: "u1"
       # Path to store Neo4j policy locally.
       neo4j-db-path: "neo4j/data"
       # Name of the EventStoreDB consumer group.